Pusher II: Plot

-At Ø's wedding reception, the Duke delivers a toast telling Ø that he thinks of him as a son, and then chides Tonny.
+At Ø's wedding reception, the Duke delivers a toast telling Ø that he thinks of him as a son, then chides Tonny.
 Tonny gets drunk and becomes angry as he watches Charlotte neglecting their child to snort cocaine with Gry in the club's kitchen.
-He insists that she take the baby home, but she refuses by berating and humiliating Tonny.
-Enraged, Tonny attacks Charlotte before several men pull him away.
+Tonny insists that she take the baby home, but she refuses by berating and humiliating him.
+Enraged, Tonny chokes Charlotte before several men pull him away.
 Realizing that he has once again made a fool of himself, Tonny leaves the party and meets Kurt, who is lingering outside.

-Kurt convinces Tonny to help him smash up his apartment to further support their story.
-In return Kurt promises to put in a good word for Tonny with the Duke.
+Kurt convinces Tonny to help him smash up his apartment to further support their cover story.
+In return, Kurt promises to put in a good word for Tonny with the Duke.
 After Kurt attacks a prostitute that emerges from his bedroom, he tells Tonny he is going to finish her off and Tonny, wanting no part of it, leaves.
-Kurt reveals that his financial backer is the Duke and that he has lied so that Tonny will share in Kurt's debt.
+Kurt reveals that his backer is the Duke and that he has lied so that Tonny will share in Kurt's debt.

-Tonny visits his father to find a way to reconcile and pay off his debt.
-Tonny volunteers to intimidate the Duke's ex-wife Jeanette, who is trying to take custody of his young half-brother, to force her to drop the custody claim.
-The Duke is hesitant to give the job to Tonny, but his brother Red vouches for Tonny because he did well during the car heist.
+Tonny visits his father to find a way to reconcile and pay off the debt.
+He volunteers to intimidate the Duke's ex-wife Jeanette, who is trying to take custody of his half-brother.
+The Duke is hesitant, but Tonny's uncle Red vouches for him because he did well during the car heist.
 The Duke insists that Tonny kill Jeanette, and he agrees.
-Tonny visits Jeanette where she works, at Kurt's brothel, but he cannot go through with the murder.
+Tonny visits Jeanette at her workplace, Kurt's brothel, but cannot go through with the murder.
 After returning and admitting his failure to his father, the Duke berates him savagely.
-Tonny snaps and viciously stabs the Duke to death.
+Tonny snaps and viciously stabs him to death.
 He flees and goes looking for Ø, but instead finds Gry and Charlotte getting high.
-They deride Tonny and then leave the baby unattended.
+They deride Tonny and leave the baby unattended.
 Tonny takes the child and gets on a bus, fleeing the city.
-The film ends with a shot of the tattoo on the back of Tonny's head which reads "Respect".